gorodulin/env_control/README.md

 > Keywords: #p20220707a #env #variable #contract #ruby #gem

-Ruby approach in creating contracts for ENV variables.
+Ruby approach in creating contracts (manifests) for ENV variables.

 Contract is a list of all ENV variables your app reads along with their validity criteria.
 If any of the requirements is not met, a negative scenario will be performed.
 For example, your application won't be able to start and/or you'll be notified that some ENV variables contain an invalid value. (more on this: [Why are contracts necessary?](#why-are-contracts-necessary))